Bhavana-s-iiitb/ASIC-Design/RTL design using Verilog with SKY130 Technology /RTL DEsign.md

 <br>

 ## Synthesis of DFF using yosys
-Add this command to specify the tool what library to pick.
+Add this command to instruct the tool what library to pick.
 ` dfflibmap -liberty ../path-.lib `
 <br>